node-red/node-red-node-test-helper/README.md

 ## Initializing Helper

-To get started, we need to tell the helper where to find the node-red runtime.  this is done by calling `helper.init(require.resolve('node-red'))` as shown.
+To get started, we need to tell the helper where to find the node-red runtime.
+This is done by calling `helper.init(require.resolve('node-red'))` as shown.

 The helper takes an optional `userSettings` parameter which is merged with the runtime defaults.